This decadent vegan Oreo pie is made with an Oreo cookie crust, creamy chocolate peanut butter center and a whipped coconut cream topping.

 - Pat firmly down into a pie dish and place into the freezer to set.

-- Now add the peanut butter, coconut cream, cocoa powder and powdered sugar into a mixing bowl and mix together with an electric mixer until perfectly smooth.
+- Now add the peanut butter, coconut cream, cocoa powder and powdered sugar into the bowl of your stand mixer and beat together until perfectly smooth.

-- Pour this out over the Oreo biscuit base and place into the refrigerator to set.
+- Pour this out over the Oreo cookie base and place into the refrigerator to set.

 - Once the peanut butter chocolate mousse layer has set to firm, prepare your topping.
 Remove your chilled can of coconut cream from the fridge, and spoon out only the cream section which will have risen to the top.
 Throw out the watery section that remains.

-- Using an electric mixer, whip this up until it has reached whipped cream consistency.
+- Add this to the bowl of your stand mixer and whip it up until it has reached whipped cream consistency.

 - Smooth down the whipped cream topping on top of the chocolate peanut butter mousse center.